telegie/libvpx-binaries/README.md

 Add yasm to Windows environment variable Path.

-Build for release (and debug) with VS 2019 IDE.
+Build for debug and release with VS 2019 IDE.

+Copy the .lib files.